bytecodealliance/wasmtime/cranelift/docs/ir.md

 the bound that `table_addr` checks against.

 A table can be relocated to a different base address when it is resized, and its bound can move dynamically.
-The bound of a table is stored in a global value.
+The bound of a table is computed from a template.

-T = dynamic Base, min MinElements, bound BoundGV, element_size ElementSize
+T = dynamic Base, min MinElements, bound BoundTEMPLATE, element_size ElementSize
     Declare a table in the preamble.

-    :arg Base: Global value holding the table's base address.
+    :arg Base: Template computing the table's base address.
     :arg MinElements: Guaranteed minimum table size in elements.
-    :arg BoundGV: Global value containing the current heap bound in elements.
+    :arg BoundTEMPLATE: Template computing the current heap bound in elements.
     :arg ElementSize: Size of each element.

 ### Constant materialization